 Beta testing is done at the time of ending the software testing lifecycle.
-It suggests multiple advantages to testers, software developers, as well as users also.
-In service of this type of testing, it allows developers, testers to test the product before its release in the market.
+It suggests multiple advantages to testers, software developers, as well as users.
+In service of this type of testing, it allows developers and testers to test the product before its release in the market.

 Beta testing performed at the

 - It permits to decrease in the risk of product defeat via user verifications.

 - It allows getting immediate feedback from users.